Viscosity and dissipative hydrodynamics from effective field theory: Hydrodynamics with dissipation

 To show how \eqref{NSeq1} and \eqref{NSeq2} arise in our construction, we first note that the effective Goldstone action \eqref{LagCTP1}, \eqref{LagCTP2} for $\phi^\pm$ fields describes an {\it out-of-equilibrium} theory in which the gradient expansion is organised by counting derivatives of currents $K^{i\mu}$ at some IR hydrodynamic scale $\Lambda_h$.
-To understand the {\it near-equilibrium} limit, we study the energy-momentum balance equation \eqref{embalance} by introducing a near-equilibrium parameter $\ell$, so that $\phi^I(x) \!= b_0^{1/3} \left(x^I + \ell \pi^I(x) \right)$.
-Expanding around a constant equilibrium current $K^\mu_0 = \left(b_0,0,0,0\right)$, we find
+To understand the {\it near-equilibrium} limit, we study the energy-momentum balance equation \eqref{embalance} by introducing a near-equilibrium parameter $\ell$, so that